Vluuks/AndroidPractice/Week2/Lab/README.md

 Now, the `UNIVERSITY_NAME` string is immutable.
 This means that any attempts to alter it at runtime will make the compiler complain.
 You can try this out in [the following snippet](http://bit.ly/2NXgGGO).

+➡️ **Exercise 4.1** *Compile and run `ConstantTest.java`.
+Does the compiler allow you to run this code?*

-Notice how in the snippet linked above, `UNIVERSITY_NAME` is both `static` and `final` in this example?
+Notice how in the `ConstantTest.java` file, `UNIVERSITY_NAME` is both `static` and `final` in this example?
 This means that even though it's immutable, we still want it to be accessible without having to instantiate any students, because we assume the university is the same for all of them.

 {% next "Next: Enums" %}
 &nbsp;